RegressiaUK/NappyCraftLinks/report.md

 ![NappyCraft](https://github.com/user-attachments/assets/3e0bd005-3f88-47e7-8d88-18c2bbd8e56d)

 ### [Reporting](https://github.com/TheShadowModsUK/NappyCraftLinks/blob/main/report.md) issues with NappyCraft
-Welcome to our official report page, on Githun of this project you will see [Issues](https://github.com/RegressiaUK/NappyCraftLinks/issues) that is where you go to report things like Bugs, problems with the mod that you feel could do with a change like a Item of the mod might seem like it's one thing when it's another so you might have a idea or just have your view how the items looks and we might of not considered that.
+Welcome to our official report page, on Github of this project you will see [Issues](https://github.com/RegressiaUK/NappyCraftLinks/issues) that is where you go to report things like Bugs, problems with the mod that you feel could do with a change like a Item of the mod might seem like it's one thing when it's another so you might have a idea or just have your view how the items looks and we might of not considered that.